delta-io/delta/PROTOCOL.md

  - Data files MUST be uniquely named and MUST NOT be overwritten.
 The reference implementation uses a GUID in the name to ensure this property.

 ## Append-only Tables
+Enablement:
+ - The table must be on a Writer Version starting from 2 up to 7.
+ - If the table is on Writer Version 7, the feature `appendOnly` must exist in the table `protocol`'s `writerFeatures`.
-When the table property `delta.appendOnly` is set to `true`:
+ - The table property `delta.appendOnly` must be set to `true`.

+When enabled:
  - New log entries MUST NOT change or remove data from the table.
  - New log entries may rearrange data (i.e. `add` and `remove` actions where `dataChange=false`).

+To remove the append-only restriction, the table property `delta.appendOnly` must be set to `false`, or it must be removed.

 ## Column Invariants
+Enablement:
+ - If the table is on a Writer Version starting from 2 up to 6, Column Invariants are always enabled.
+ - If the table is on Writer Version 7, the feature `columnInvariants` must exist in the table `protocol`'s `writerFeatures`.

+When enabled:
  - The `metadata` for a column in the table schema MAY contain the key `delta.invariants`.
  - The value of `delta.invariants` SHOULD be parsed as a JSON string containing a boolean SQL expression at the key `expression.expression` (that is, `{"expression": {"expression": "<SQL STRING>"}}`).
  - Writers MUST abort any transaction that adds a row to the table, where an invariant evaluates to `false` or `null`.